openwisp/openwisp-utils/docs/developer/qa-checks.rst

     openwisp-qa-check --skip-isort

 For backward compatibility ``csslinter`` and ``jslinter`` are skipped by default.
-To run them in checks pass arguements in this way.
+To run them during QA checks pass arguments as follows.

 Usage example: